Git Quick Start Guide

 run "git help gc" manually.
 See "git help gc" for more information.

-This is because Git uses a format called loose objects to save objects to disk by default.
-Occasionally, Git packages these objects into a binary file called a packfile to save space and improve efficiency.
-When there are too many loose objects in the repository, it prompts you to run git gc.
+Git uses a format called loose objects when saving objects on disk by default.
+From time to time, Git packs these objects into a binary file called a packfile to save space and improve efficiency.
+When there are too many loose objects in the repository, you will be prompted to run git gc.

 1